Access Logging

 remoteportstringThe port used from the remote client if specified in HTTP header no

-peeraddrstringAddress of immediate client making request if different than remoteaddrno
+peeraddrstringAddress of immediate client making request if different from remoteaddrno

-peerportstringPort used by immediate client making request if different than remoteportno
+peerportstringPort used by immediate client making request if different from remoteportno

 user-principalstringThe name of the authenticated user (java.security.Principal.getName()) if principal is setno